 During the visit, an orthopaedic specialist will physically examine the back after discussing the patient’s medical history and symptoms.
 The doctor will also push on different areas of the back and may have the patient bend back, forward, and side-to-side to check for pain or limitations.
 The nerve function such as strength, sensation, and reflexes of the knees and ankles will also be checked to exclude nerve compression.

-Generally, treatment interventions for low back pain are categorised into three—Medications, Physical medicine, and Surgery.
+Generally, treatment interventions for low back pain are placed into three categories—Medications, Physical Modalities, and Surgery.

 1. Medications: Certain medications are prescribed to relieve low back pain.
 Some of the medications include: